 Clinical practice guidelines help to improve the quality of care for our members by providing HPSM physicians with systematically developed, evidence-based guidelines on best practices.

 These guidelines assist both physicians and patients in decision-making regarding appropriate health care for specific clinical circumstances.

-The guideline topics and resources are evaluated and updated at least annually, with the input of HPSM’s Quality Improvement Committee (QIC) and any other interested HPSM provider.
-Providers can access the clinical guidelines in the Provider Resources section of the HPSM website: www.hpsm.org/provider/resources/guidelines
+The guideline topics and resources are evaluated and updated at least annually, with the input of HPSM’s Quality Improvement and Health Equity Committee (QIHEC) and any other interested HPSM provider.
+Providers can access the clinical guidelines in the Provider Resources section of the HPSM website: https://www.hpsm.org/provider/resources/guidelines

 There are also formalized ways for HPSM providers to participate in quality activities with the plan.
 These are through the San Mateo Health Commission quality advisory groups.